Closius/pair_wings/README.md

 Pairwings
 =========

-Pairwings or PW is a framework for developing the trading strategies.
-It provides such capabilities as:
+Pairwings (or PW) is a framework for developing, testing and running the trading strategies.
+Features:

 - backends.
 The interface to the stock exchange API allows to easy implement the plug-in to APIs of the different stock exchanges